A thumbnail image

 Event Sourcing and IO Complexity

 Event Sourcing is an approach, when an append-only store is used to record the full series of events that describe actions taken on a particular domain entity.
+This event store becomes the main source of truth to reconstruct the current state of the entity and its complete history.

 Read more...